 Let’s talk wedding music!
 While many couples these days are leaning toward non-traditional wedding ceremony songs played by DJs or through speakers, others want to return to the basics.
-If you’re in the latter category, think about skipping the digital track and hiring a harpist to play at your wedding ceremony.
-However, just because your going old school with your instrument, doesn’t mean you can’t go modern with your tracks.
+If you’re in the latter category, think about hiring a harpist to play one of the best harp songs for a wedding ceremony.
+Keep in mind, just because your going old school with your instrument, doesn’t mean you can’t go modern with your tracks.
 We’ve chosen some of our favourite harp songs for wedding ceremonies to help you choose the right music for your grand entrance (or exit).
 P.S.
 Many of these make for solid first dance songs, too!

 Here are the best harp songs for your wedding ceremony.